-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2023 or

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number 001-33387

-GSI Technology, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-77-0398779 (IRS Employer Identification No.)

-1213 Elko Drive

-Sunnyvale, California 94089 (Address of principal executive offices, zip code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Common Stock, \$0.001 par value Trading Symbol(s) GSIT Name of Each Exchange on which Registered The Nasdaq Stock Market LLC

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🖾 No \Box

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \square No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \square Non-accelerated filer \bowtie Accelerated filer \Box Smaller reporting company \boxtimes Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The number of shares of the registrant's common stock outstanding as of July 31, 2023: 25,083,143.
+☑ QUARTERLY REPORT PURSUANT TO ACT OF 1934 SECTION 13 O R 15(D) OF THE SECURITIES EXCHANGE rterly period ended J June 30, 2024 ☐ TRANSITION REPORT PURSUANT TO ACT OF 1934 or SECTION 13 O R 15(D) OF THE SECURITIES EXCHANGE For the trans sition period from to Commi ission File Number 00 01-33387 Technology of registrant as specifie Delaware (State or other jurisdiction of incorporation or organization n) 77-0398779 (IRS Employer Identification No.) 1213 Elko Drive nnyvale, California 9 principal executive off (Registrant's te (408) 331-8800 elephone number, inclu uding area code) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Common Stock, \$0.001 par value iing Symbol(s) GSIT Name of Each Exchange on which Registered The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed a 1934 during the preceding 12 months (or for such shorter period filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ be filed by Section 13 or 15(d) of the Securities Exchange Act of required to file such reports), and (2) has been subject to such Indicate by check mark whether the registrant has submitted Rule 405 of Regulation S-T during the preceding 12 months (or files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accompany or an emerging growth company.
+See the definitions of "emerging growth company" in Rule 12b-2 of the Exchange Act. "large accelerated file Large accelerated filer □ Non-accelerated filer □ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if t any new or revised financial accounting standards provided pursu 0 ed not to use the extended transition period for complying with of the Exchange Act. $\square$ Indicate by check mark whether the registrant is a shell com pany (as defined in R ule 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$ The number of shares of the registrant's common stock outstandi ng as of July 29, 2024 : 25,446,380.

-FORM 10-Q FOR THE QUARTERLY PERIOD ENDED JUNE 30, 2023
+FORM 10-Q FOR THE QUARTERLY PERIOD ENDED JUNE 30, 2024